jabbar-gabbar/spear/docs/schedule-task.md

 ## Create a shell script

-This shell script will run when the schedule task runs
+This shell script will create a new file `run.sh`.
+When it runs on a schedule, it configures log files output, executes `spear` and clean up old logs files at the end of a run.

 ```shell
 sudo cat >>run.sh <<EOF